 In the design and development of new and enhanced products, we rely on third-party intellectual property such as development and testing tools for software and hardware.
-Furthermore, certain product features may rely on intellectual property acquired from third parties.
+Furthermore, certain product features may rely on intellectual property acquired from third parties that incorporate into our software or hardware.
 The design requirements necessary to meet customer demand for more features and greater functionality from semiconductor products may exceed the capabilities of the third-party intellectual property or development or testing tools available to us.
-If the third-party intellectual property that we use becomes unavailable, is not available with required functionality or performance in the time frame, manufacturing technology, or price point needed for our new products or fails to produce designs that meet customer demands, our business could be materially adversely affected.
+If the third-party intellectual property that we use becomes unavailable, is not available with required functionality or performance in the time frame, manufacturing technology, or price point needed for our new products or fails to produce designs that meet customer demands, or laws are adopted that affect our use of third party intellectual property in certain regions or products, our business could be materially adversely affected.